 The El Saltillo route runs along a gorge that links the villages of Sedella and Canillas de Aceituno in the upper Axarquia.

-Although the route along the irrigation channels that bring water to the village from the river has existed for many years, it has never had the fame of the Caminito del Rey (perhaps because there are not so many climbers who have killed themselves…), despite having many similarities due to the spectacular views and vertiginousness.
+The route along the irrigation channels that bring water to the village from the river has existed for many years.
+Yet, it never had the fame of the Caminito del Rey (perhaps because there are not so many climbers who have killed themselves…), despite having many similarities due to the spectacular views and vertiginousness.

 However, although scenically it can be easily compared to the Caminito del Rey, in terms of difficulty it is much more difficult.
 We tell you all about it here to plan your visit to El Saltillo and its suspension bridge.

 El Torcal de Antequera

 Among the most visited places in the province of Malaga is undoubtedly El Torcal in Antequera.